 Control startup order in ComposeEstimated reading time: 2 minutes

 You can control the order of service startup with the

 depends_on option.
 Compose always starts and stops

 containers in dependency order, where dependencies are determined by

 However, Compose will not wait until a container is “ready” (whatever that means for your particular application) - only until it’s running.
 There’s a good reason for this.

 The problem of waiting for a database (for example) to be ready is really just a subset of a much larger problem of distributed systems.
 In production, your database could become unavailable or move hosts at any time.
 Your application needs to be resilient to these types of failures.

 To handle this, your application should attempt to re-establish a connection to the database after a failure.
 If the application retries the connection, it should eventually be able to connect to the database.

 The best solution is to perform this check in your application code, both at startup and whenever a connection is lost for any reason.
 However, if you don’t need this level of resilience, you can work around the problem with a wrapper script:

-Use a tool such as wait-for-it or dockerize.
+Use a tool such as wait-for-it, dockerize or sh-compatible wait-for.
 These are small wrapper scripts which you can include in your application’s image and will poll a given host and port until it’s accepting TCP connections.